g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

    50:32:6d:00:38:00   D                ge-0/0/8.601
    50:fc:a2:00:20:00   D                ge-0/0/8.601
 ```
-Different than VPLS Kompella, we don't have any signalling between the multihomed PEs to identify a multihomed site, then the R7 is learning the MAC addresses of local-interface.
+Unlike Kompella VPLS, Martini VPLS doesn't have native BGP signaling between the multi-homed PEs to coordinate the site election.
+Because of this, R7 is still learning MAC addresses from its locally connected interface, even though it isn't forwarding them to the core.

-Now, in R8 we have the mac-table complete:
+Meanwhile, on R8 (the active forwarder), the MAC table is fully populated:
 ```
 root@R8> show vpls mac-table